 PSPP 201: Planning

 The elements of a basic business case are discussed, along with cost benefit analysis considerations.
-Key legal issues, such as intellectual property and conflict of interest, are explored, and the importance of maintaining good vendor relationships throughout the procurement and contract management cycle is emphasized.
-Course description.
+Key legal issues (eg. intellectual property, conflict of interest, etc) are explored, as well as the importance of maintaining good vendor relationships throughout the procurement and contract management cycle.

 PSPP 101 (highly recommended)